Enter Search Query:

 TIM FINN:

 All the family would go to the beach in the summer, and uncles and aunties and family friends would sit around and sing.
 It was a very Irish thing – Mum was born in Ireland and Finn’s an Irish name, so there must be Irish blood on Dad’s side too.
 There’d be all these sentimental songs like ‘When Irish Eyes Are Smiling’, and people would get drunk and be crying and feeling ridiculously Irish.
-Our Uncle George would sing ‘Shake Hands with a Millionaire’; a woman called Peggy Dawson would sing ‘Stormy Weather’ in this bluesy, gin-soaked voice, and Neil and I would be dragged out to sing some Fifties song.
+Uncle George would sing ‘Shake Hands with a Millionaire’; a woman called Peggy Dawson would sing ‘Stormy Weather’ in this bluesy, gin-soaked voice, and Neil and I would be dragged out to sing some Fifties song.
 Often I’d sing the lead line and Neil sang a harmony underneath.
-He became very good at lower harmonies, and there’s something about that blood harmony that connects us in a deep way.
+He became very good at lower harmonies, and there’s something about that blood harmony that connects us in quite a deep way.
+I do consider it a fortunate thing that we had that together, because otherwise what would we have had to do with each other?
+Probably hardly anything.
+It was unlikely that a 10-year-old would play with a four-year-old.
+The singing was really our point of connection.

 I was a hero figure to Neil for a while.
+It was a bit of a family joke that he idolised me.
 There’s a song on the album Everyone Is Here called ‘Disembodied Voices’, which is about how we used to talk at night with the lights off.
 And I think the real magic stuff must have been when I left Te Awamutu and brought back these exotic tales from my boarding-school life.

 I formed Split Enz in 1972 with a guy called Phil Judd, and when Phil left five years later we needed a guitarist.
 Neil was 18 and he’d never played electric guitar, but we all knew he was musical: he’d actually supported Split Enz.
 He’d walked out on stage, as bold as you like, in front of 2,000 people at the age of 15 or 16 and sung his own songs.